nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    . . .
    full_name_format = %1$s

-This will ensure EL7 clients resolve the AD domain first when attempting logins and optionally drop the @realm off the usernames.
+This will ensure EL7 and EL8 clients resolve the AD domain first when attempting logins and optionally drop the @realm off the usernames.

 However, for EL6 clients, additional changes on the client side is required.
 Since the sssd in EL6 does not support domain resolution order, you will either need to modify /etc/sssd/sssd.conf with "default_domain_suffix" or install a later version of sssd from copr.
 Below assumes you are using 1.13.3 from the base.

 .. code-block:: shell